LordWhiskas/Visualization-Capsule-Neural-Networks/README.md

 # Changing model

 ❗Use custom sampler ```MySampler``` for balancing classes in your dataset.
-It will improve your model accuracy.
+It will improve your model's accuracy.

 ## Acknowledgments